TNolan01/weather/readme/README.md

 ### User Stories:

-<p>This website was designed primarily for use by a farmer local to the area.
-Farmer Browne has just purchased a new farm, a 250 hectare block of land in the 'Sunny' South East corner of Ireland, Co.
+<p>Farmer Browne has just purchased a new farm, a 250-hectare block of land in the 'Sunny' Southeast corner of Ireland, Co.
 Wexford.
-This parcel of ground is approximatley 40 kilometres from Farmer Brownes main centre of operations but the quality of the land makes it excellent for food production.
+This parcel of ground is approximatley 40 kilometres from Farmer Brownes main center of operations but the quality of the land makes it excellent for food production.
 Farmer Brownes is a tillage farmer and his main crops are Potatoes and Cabbage in rotation with Barley.
 Important factors for Farmer Browne to consider from the sowing to harvesting cycles of these crops would be as follows:</p>
 <ul>
 <li> Recent precipation totals.</li>